terraform-ibm-modules/terraform-ibm-cloud-logs/solutions/fully-configurable/DA-types.md

 In this example:

-* The first EN instance has a integration name `"custom-logging-en-integration"` skips the authentication policy, and sets email notifications.
+* The first EN instance has a integration name `"custom-logging-en-integration"` skips the authentication policy.
 * The second EN instance uses the default integration name and includes the authentication policy.

 ## Cloud Logs Policies <a name="cloud_logs_policies"></a>